openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 ### OpenShift

-On Openshift the Route URL for the Pipelines as Code Controller is automatically created when you apply the `release.yaml`.
+On OpenShift the Route URL for the Pipelines as Code Controller is automatically created when you apply the `release.yaml`.
 You will need to reference this URL when configuring your GitHub provider.